nlenno1/find-my-meal-ms2/README.md

 - Search for recipes based on:
     - Allergies/Intolerances (nut allergies, gluten intolerances etc)
-    - Diet (Vegan, Vegitarian etc)
+    - Diet (Vegan, Vegetarian etc)
     - What items they have to reduce their waste
 - Search for random recipes to help inspire them
 - Get in touch with suggestions to improve the service or to report bugs

-The website needs to enable the **BUSNINESS** to:
+The website needs to enable the **BUSINESS** to:

 - Develop a fully interactive and engaging platform that users enjoy
-- Accredit use of the recipies and APIs as directed in the API documentation
+- Accredit use of the recipes and APIs as directed in the API documentation
 - Potentially revenue from:
     - Selling access to premium features on the app/website,
     - Linking with supermarkets and stores to help users find the products they need to buy